Codecademy/docs/content/python/concepts/built-in-functions/round.md

   - "https://www.codecademy.com/learn/learn-python-3"
   - "https://www.codecademy.com/learn/paths/analyze-data-with-python"
 ---

 ## Definition

-Python's built-in `round()` function takes a number and an integer as parameters, and returns the number with decimal places equal to the integer.
+Takes a number and an integer as parameters, and returns the number with decimal places equal to the integer.

 ## Syntax